-VDRL test is a nonspecific flocculation test for Syphilis.
-VDRL test is easy to perform and inexpensive, so it is commonly used in the screening of population for Syphilis.
+The venereal disease research laboratory (VDRL) test is a nonspecific microflocculation test for the screening of syphilis.
+It uses antigen-containing cardiolipin, lecithin, and cholesterol and measures both IgG and IgM antibodies to lipoidal and lipoproteins released as a result of damage to host cells and also to cardiolipin released from treponemes.
+VDRL test is easy to perform and inexpensive, so it is commonly used in the screening of the population for syphilis.
 Without some other evidence for the diagnosis of syphilis, a reactive nontreponemal test does not confirm Treponema pallidum infection.

-Non-treponemal antigen (Cardiolipin-Cholesterol-Lecithin) is used to detect the presence of “reagin antibodies” in patient’s serum.
+Non-treponemal antigen (cardiolipin-cholesterol-lecithin) is used to detect the presence of “reagin antibodies” (IgM and IgG antibodies to lipoidal material released from damaged host cells as well as to lipoprotein-like material, and possibly cardiolipin released from the treponemes) in the patient’s serum.

-When the heat inactivated (to destroy complement) serum of patient is reacted with freshly prepared non-treponemal antigen, flocculation reaction (antigen and antibody complex are suspended) occurs.
-The flocculation can be observed by using Microscope with 10x objective and 10x eye piece.
+When the heat-inactivated serum (to destroy complement) of a patient reacts with freshly prepared non-treponemal antigen, a flocculation reaction (Ag-Ab complex are suspended) occurs.
+The flocculation can be observed by using a microscope with a 10x objective and 10x eyepiece.

 Result and Interpretation of VDRL test

-VDRL test is positive in most cases of Primary Syphilis and are almost always positive in Secondary Syphilis.
-The titer of reagin antibodies decreases with effective treatment, so VDRL test can be used to determine the treatment response of Syphilis.
+VDRL test is positive in most cases of primary syphilis and is almost always positive in secondary syphilis.
+The titer of reagin antibodies decreases with effective treatment, so the VDRL test can be used to determine the treatment response of syphilis.

 - Hepatitis B

 - Infectious Mononucleosis